kswedberg/nuxt-svg-icon-sprite/README.md

 [SVG `<symbol>` sprites](https://www.sitepoint.com/use-svg-image-sprites/)
 during build and provides components and composables to use symbols.

-- Aggregate all SVG files into a one or more sprite files
+- Aggregate all SVG files into one or more sprite files
 - Reduce bundle size and SSR rendered page size
 - Full HMR support
 - Provides `<SpriteSymbol>` component to render `<svg>` with `<use>`